developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 **Notes**:

 * Setting the text color for individual buttons is not supported.
-* If no color is specified, the default color is white.
+* If no color is specified
+* the default color is white.
-* The following standard color names are also accepted: *red, blue, green, black, white, gray, cyan, magenta, yellow, lightgray, darkgray, grey, lightgrey, darkgrey, aqua, fuchsia, lime, maroon, navy, olive, purple, silver, and teal*.
+* The following standard color names are accepted: *red, blue, green, black, white, gray, cyan, magenta, yellow, lightgray, darkgray, grey, lightgrey, darkgrey, aqua, fuchsia, lime, maroon, navy, olive, purple, silver, and teal*.

 #### Example